ono-midori/ono-midori.github.io/techs/libevent.md

 int event_base_loopcontinue(struct event_base *);
 ```

-Calling `event_base_loopcontinue()` has no effect if we aren’t currently running event callbacks.
+Calling `event_base_loopcontinue()` has no effect if we aren't currently running event callbacks.

 This function was introduced in Libevent 2.1.2-alpha.

 ### Checking the internal time cache

-Sometimes you want to get an approximate view of the current time inside an event callback, and you want to get it without calling `gettimeofday()` yourself (presumably because your OS implements `gettimeofday()` as a syscall, and you’re trying to avoid syscall overhead).
+Sometimes you want to get an approximate view of the current time inside an event callback, and you want to get it without calling `gettimeofday()` yourself (presumably because your OS implements `gettimeofday()` as a syscall, and you're trying to avoid syscall overhead).

 From within a callback, you can ask Libevent for its view of the current time when it began executing this round of callbacks: